polterguy/phosphorusfive/plugins/p5.io/README.md

 Below you can find the documentation for how to handle files in your system.

-### [load-file], loading files
+### [p5.io.file.load], loading files

-To load a file, simply use the *[load-file]* Active Event.
+To load a file, simply use the *[p5.io.file.load]* Active Event.
 An example of this event is shown below.

 ```
-load-file:/system42/application-startup.hl
+p5.io.file.load:/system42/application-startup.hl
 ```

 The above invocation will load System42's startup file for you.
-Notice that this is a Hyperlambda file, which the *[load-file]* Active
+Notice that this is a Hyperlambda file, which the *[p5.io.file.load]* Active
 Event will automatically determine, and hence parse the file for you automatically, to become a p5.lambda structure.
 If you do not wish to automatically parse the file, but rather load the file "raw", as a piece of text, not transforming it into a p5.lambda object, you must add the argument *[convert]*, and set its value to "false".
 An example is shown below.

 ```
-load-file:/system42/application-startup.hl
+p5.io.file.load:/system42/application-startup.hl
   convert:false
 ```

 If you run the above Hyperlambda through your System42/executor, you will see that now it contains simply a text string, preserving all comments for you, among other things.
-Unless you explicitly inform the *[load-file]* Active Event that you do not wish for any conversion to occur, then it will automatically convert all Hyperlambda for you, to p5.lambda objects.
+Unless you explicitly inform the *[p5.io.file.load]* Active Event that you do not wish for any conversion to occur, then it will automatically convert all Hyperlambda for you, to p5.lambda objects.
 This makes it very easy for you to load Hyperlambda, and immediately execute your Hyperlambda, without having to convert it yourself.

 #### Loading multiple files at the same time

 Sometimes, you want to load multiple files at the same time.
 Often you might even want to treat them as "one aggregated" file result.
-For such cases, you can pass in an expression into your *[load-file]* invocation, such as the following is an example of.
+For such cases, you can pass in an expression into your *[p5.io.file.load]* invocation, such as the following is an example of.

 ```
 _files
   file1:/system42/application-startup.hl
   file2:/system42/startup/pf.web.load-ui.hl
-load-file:x:/-/*?value
+p5.io.file.load:x:/-/*?value
 ```

-The above code, will load both of the given files, and append them into a node, beneath *[load-file]*, having the name being the path of the file loaded.
+The above code, will load both of the given files, and append them into a node, beneath *[p5.io.file.load]*, having the name being the path of the file loaded.
 The structure will look roughly like this.

 ```
 _files
   file1:/system42/application-startup.hl
   file2:/system42/startup/pf.web.load-ui.hl
-load-file
+p5.io.file.load
   /system42/application-startup.hl
      ... file 1 content, p5.lambda nodes ...
   /system42/startup/pf.web.load-ui.hl